-There are a range of options available which may make your and/or your carer's everyday life much easier and safer.
+There are a range of options available which may make your and/or your carer's everyday lives much easier and safer.
 These can range from small things such as jar openers, grab sticks, long handled shoe horns, talking clocks or personal alarms to larger home adaptations such as a stair lift, extension or a level access shower.

-If you visit Staffordshire County Councils website you can view a range of products that you might find useful.
+If you visit Staffordshire County Council's website you can view a range of products that you might find useful.
 If you think you may need a home adaptation and want help with the cost of this, read the information below to find out more about our Disabled Facilities Grants.

 What are Disabled Facilities Grants?